Wellard railway station: Services

 Wellard railway station is served by the Mandurah railway line on the Transperth network.
 These services are operated by Transperth Train Operations, a division of the Public Transport Authority.
-The line goes between Mandurah railway station and Perth railway station, continuing north from there as the Joondalup railway line.
+The line goes between Mandurah railway station and Perth railway station, continuing north from there as the Yanchep line.
 Mandurah line trains stop at the station every 10 minutes during peak on weekdays, and every 15 minutes during the day outside peak every day of the year except Christmas Day.
 At night, trains are half-hourly, or hourly.
 All services stop at all stations, except for the once-per-day K pattern, which runs early in the morning each direction, terminating and commencing at Rockingham station.
 The station saw 363,790 boardings in the 2013–14 financial year, making it the least used station on the Mandurah line.

 Wellard station has a bus interchange with four bus stands.
 Bus services are operated by Transdev WA under contract.